 - However, a 740 FICO credit score is required

 - If you are a home buyer interested in a specific mortgage loan program, you need to plan ahead and make sure you qualify with regards to minimum requirements with credit scores

 Gustan Cho Associates at NEXA Mortgage, LLC dba as Gustan Cho Associates offers NON-QM Jumbo Mortgages with credit scores down to 500 FICO.
 We also offer bank statement mortgage programs for self-employed borrowers with no tax returns required.
 We just go off the past 12 months of deposits on bank statements.

 Credit Scores In The Mortgage Process And Mortgage Rates

-Other Factors Besides Credit Scores In The Mortgage Process That Affect Mortgage Rates
+Other Factors Besides Credit Scores In The Mortgage Process That Affect Rates

 Credit Scores In The Mortgage Process Fluctuate: Which Credit Scores Will Lender Use?

-Credit Scores will fluctuate month to month and will fluctuate during the mortgage loan application and mortgage loan approval process.
-Mortgage lenders will use the credit scores that was submitted with your mortgage loan application to the mortgage lender’s processor.
-This credit score will be used throughout the mortgage loan application and mortgage loan approval process until you get the clear to close.
-If the credit scores drop during the mortgage approval process, it does not matter since the original credit scores that was submitted will be used throughout the whole mortgage process.
+Credit Scores will fluctuate month to month and will fluctuate during the mortgage loan application and approval process.
+Lenders will use the credit scores that were submitted with the initial mortgage loan application to the mortgage processor.
+This credit score will be used throughout the mortgage loan application and approval process until the clear to close.
+If the credit scores drop during the mortgage approval process, it does not matter.
+This is due to the original credit scores that were submitted will be used throughout the whole mortgage process.
 The credit scores will be good for 120 days.
 If you do not close your mortgage loan in 120 days, a new credit report will need to be pulled and the new credit scores will need to be used.